deeptools/deepTools/manual/GalaxyHelp.md

 1. General overview of [how we use deep Tools](https://github.com/fidelram/deepTools/blob/master/manual/GalaxyHowWeUseDeepTools.md);  [here](https://drive.google.com/file/d/0B8DPnFM4SLr2M0lZYkl6UEw2WGs/edit?usp=sharing "Visual Manual of deepTools Galaxy") is the pdf version of this overview
 2. Each individual tool is described in more detail on separate pages - just follow the links in the table above
 3. For each tool, you will find specific explanations within the [deepTools Galaxy][] main frame, too.

-##### General options and parameters of deepTools <a name="params">

-Once you select a tool, you will see that almost every option has a brief description of its purpose writtin in grey font.
-There are some options that you will encounter over and over again, so it's important that you understand their implications.
-Most of these options are related to the __computation of read coverages__.

-   * __Length of average fragment size__: For high-throughput sequencing of short reads, the cells' DNA is typically sheared and fragments of a certain size are selected to be sequenced.
-Very often, this will be between 200 to 300 bp.
-From each of these fragments, the reads one obtains will only represent the first (and/or) last 30-50 bp (depending on the chosen read length).
-When calculating coverages, we therefore extend the reads to match the original fragment size.
-In the case of paired-end sequencing, the exact fragment size will be known, for single-end sequencing every read will be extended to the same length.
-   * __bin size__: In order to create a continuous profile of read coverages along the genome, we need to divide the genome into regions of equal length for which the number of overlapping reads is counted.
-The size of this window could be 1 bp, however, for practical reasons we usually chose a bin size between 10 to 50 bp (depending on the depth of sequencing, the size of the genome and the desired resolution).
-   * __Minimum mapping quality__: This is an optional parameter ("Advanced options").
-If you set the Minimum mapping quality to 10, all reads with a mapping quality below 10 will not be taken into consideration for the read coverage computation.
-   * __ignore duplicates__: This an optional parameter, too, that will filter out reads that have the exact same start and end point (thought to be PCR artefacts).
-You should absolutely __not__ select this option if you have a BAM file that you corrected for GC bias.
-   * __missing Data as zero__: If this option is selected, regions where no overlapping reads are found will be included as regions with coverage = 0.
-Note that this is different from including those regions with "no coverage".
-Imagine 4 genome bins with read coverages of 0,1,2,3 - the average of these four bins will be 6/4 = 1.5.
-If the first bin would have been marked with "no coverage", it would not have been included in the calculation for the average read coverage, thus the result would have been 6/3 = 2.

 <a name="peaks">
 #### Peak calling